acoustic-content-samples/sample-wch-conversation-core/README.md

 ## How to connect your conversation with content from Watson Content Hub

+This module is configured to fetch the content shown to users from WCH.
+This is based on the concept of syncing all `intents`, `entities`, `dialog_nodes` and `actions` from the conversation service to WCH.
+In order to trigger a sync run `npm run sync`.
+This should do the job and afterwards you should see your changes in the taxonomy section of WCH. (**Important:** Whenever you make changes in your conversation workspace execute this command again)

-Before you can create content for your chatbot you first have to follow a few steps to get started.
-First we will create & upload the content model to your WCH tentant through the command `npm run pushWCH`.
+Furthermore it's recommended to use the inital content model and alter the structure afterwards.
+Import the sample content model through the command `npm run pushWCH` we will create & upload the content model to your WCH tentant through the command `npm run pushWCH`.
 Next we will trigger a syncronization job by running `npm run sync`.
-Whenever you make changes to your conversation just execute this command again.

-**Note:** Make sure that your credentials and application settings are initalized before you execute the commands. (`npm run manageServices`) It's also recommended to enable developermode while creating your content.
+**Note:** Make sure that your credentials and application settings are initalized before you execute any of these commands. (`npm run manageServices`) It's also recommended to enable developermode while creating your content.

+### Understanding the initial content model

+When using the predefined content model to create your chatbot content.
+The types are: ChatOutputText, ChatAttachment, ChatFollowup and ChatActionButton.
+In the following sections each of these types is described in more detail.

+The content type `ChatOutputText` is at the core when creating an answer.
+Here you define the required text based answer to a user message.
+You can add answer variations in here.
+This is also the place to select the dialog states where this answer should be used.

+`ChatAttachments` contain all rich content variations your channels support.
+E.g. images, author information, videos & more.
+This is the place to define enrichments to your answer.
+Since those are then referenced to a ChatOutputText you can reuse your ChatAttachment in multiple answers.

+`ChatFollowups` are used to defined dialog triggered special actions.
+E.g. a ChatFollowup can be used when we want to ask the user for his name, but only the first time the user interacts with the bot.
+The contentstructure is the same as for a ChatOutputText.

+`ChatActionButton` define Quick Replies you can add to Slack and Facebook (and potentially your custom developed chatbot).
+They offer a convenient mechanism to offer your user common answers.

 ## Plugins

 The following list give a short overview over all used plugins in the wch-conversation-core.
-This is mostly interessting if you want to create custom plugins to alter the behavior.
+This is mostly interesting if you want to create custom plugins to alter the behavior.

 ### clienttype

 **Description:** A simple plugin that identifies the channel based on the incoming user message.
-Provides it's functionallity additionally as a conversation service middleware.
+Provides it's functionality additionally as a conversation service middleware.
 It takes the message and conversationPayload object as given by the [conversationmiddleware][conversationmiddlewareurl] module before method.
 This plugin can be used as a simple blueprint on how to write your own middleware plugins for the conversationmiddleware plugin. (e.g. if you want to create custom actions that will call your internal service APIs)

 **Requires:** `['logging']`